audazz/SpectralDelayFilterBank/README.md

 11/08/2017:
 I have recieved reports that the plug-in no longer works but I have yet to recreate the issue myself.
 My guess is this is due to to the project requiring the use of the FFTW library.
 In the original compilation I used dynamic linking instead of static (before I knew the difference).
 There have also been numerous updates to the JUCE library since the original release.
 Accordingly, some of the other parts might be pretty out of date.

+14/03/2018
+This version works.
+Updated to JUCE 5.2.1.
+Needs FFTW.
+Best to install it with brew https://brewinstall.org.